Skip to content

 Established in 2008, the Evans School Policy Analysis and Research Group (EPAR) uses an innovative student-faculty team model to provide rigorous, applied research and analysis to international development stakeholders.
 EPAR has prepared more than 300 technical reports and briefs including: statistical data analysis and research, literature reviews and analysis, and portfolio analysis and strategy support.
 Our reports focus on agriculture, development policy, financial services, poverty reduction, gender, and measurement and evaluation.

-Click on the links below to learn more about recent EPAR research and to explore EPAR’s research in sustainable agriculture and rural livelihoods, household well-being and equity, development finance and policy, and technology, or follow the links above to learn more about EPAR, access research resources, explore interactive data visualizations, and read recent blog posts.
+Click on the links below to learn more about recent EPAR research and to explore EPAR’s research in sustainable agriculture and rural livelihoods, household well-being and equity, and technology adoption, or follow the links above to learn more about EPAR, access research resources, explore interactive data visualizations, and read recent blog posts.

-EPAR has constructed of a set of agricultural development indicators using data from the Living Standards Measurement Study – Integrated Surveys on Agriculture (LSMS-ISA) for Ethiopia, Nigeria, and Tanzania.
+EPAR has constructed of a set of agricultural development indicators using data from the Living Standards Measurement Study – Integrated Surveys on Agriculture (LSMS-ISA).

 Read More